Wednesday, March 24, 2010

 Meow!

-Our security alarm went off.
+My security alarm went off.
 It was so early I hadn't disarmed it yet.

 I updated Steve, who had been showering during my adventure.
 He said, "Did you wash your hands?"
 I washed them.